A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Results and discussion

-Fig.~(\ref{Fig: Pressure}a) shows the effect of hydrogen pressure on the engineering stress-strain curves derived from FEM simulations compared to the experimental results of Moro et al. \cite{Moro2010}.
+Fig.~(\ref{Fig: Pressure}b) shows the effect of hydrogen pressure on the engineering stress-strain curves derived from FEM simulations compared to the experimental results of Moro et al. \cite{Moro2010}.
 It can be observed that the ductility drops with increasing the hydrogen gas pressure and, consequently, surface concentration.
-The corresponding phase-field damage patterns $\phi$ are shown in Fig.~(\ref{Fig: Pressure}b), where values of $\phi > 0.98$ have been clipped to clearly visualize the crack paths.
-For the nitrogen environment reference case, the damage initiates at the center of the sample and propagates towards the surface, consistent with the general trends observed in the ductile failure of metals as discussed earlier.
+The corresponding phase-field damage patterns $\phi$ are shown in Fig.~(\ref{Fig: Pressure}c), where values of $\phi > 0.98$ have been clipped to clearly visualize the crack paths.
+For the nitrogen environment reference case, the damage initiates at the center of the sample and propagates toward the surface, consistent with the general trends observed in the ductile failure of metals as discussed earlier.

 Upon the introduction of 0.1 MPa pressure of hydrogen gas, the failure mode shifts; the damage initiates at the specimen surface and propagates toward the center.
 With further increasing the hydrogen pressure, the damage pattern transforms into multiple surface cracks within the central region of the sample.
 This behavior is in excellent agreement with the experimental trends reported by Moro el al. \cite{Moro2010} and several recent studies using in-situ hydrogen charging \cite{arniella2023hydrogen, malheiros2022local, zhang2024enhancement, santana2025investigating}.

-While similar behavior was captured using a GTN model by Pinto et al. \cite{Pinto2024simulation} and Fern{\'a}ndez-Pis{\'o}n et al. \cite{fernandez2026oxygen}, to the best of the authors' knowledge, this is the first time such behavior is modeled using phase-field fracture framework for hydrogen embrittlement.
+Modeling strategies, such as the coupled Oriani-GTN frameworks developed by Pinto et al. \cite{Pinto2024simulation} and Fern{\'a}ndez-Pis{\'o}n et al. \cite{fernandez2026oxygen}, successfully captured surface cracking by implementing gradient regularization on the scalar accumulated plastic strain field, which directly governs local trap density evolution.
+In contrast, the present framework achieves this through an explicit transport-driven formulation (Eq.~(\ref{Eq: ConFlux})).
+By enforcing thermodynamic equilibrium concentration directly at the specimen boundary nodes (Eq.~(\ref{Eq: Conb})), a highly localized surface saturation zone is established.
+As plastic deformation progresses near the surface, a steep spatial gradient of the normalized dislocation density ($\nabla\bar{\rho}$) develops.
+Because the local defect density is a direct function of equivalent plastic strain (Eq.~(\ref{Eq: KMEAnalytical})), this spatial gradient term is implicitly proportional to the plastic strain gradient.

 In order to understand the shift in damage initiation from the core to the surface, we investigate the hydrogen distribution.
 Fig.~(\ref{Fig: PressureCon}a) illustrates the hydrogen concentration at an applied strain of $\varepsilon = 0.102$.
 At this loading stage, damage has not yet initiated; consequently, the stress, strain, and all derived mechanical quantities remain identical across all test cases.
 The corresponding concentration profiles at the specimen mid-section are shown in Fig.~(\ref{Fig: PressureCon}b).
 As expected, hydrogen concentration increases from $\approx$ zero at the specimen axis of symmetry to the equilibrium value $c_\mathrm{eq}$ prescribed by Eq.~(\ref{Eq: Conb}) at the surface.
 This results in a \emph{skin effect}, characterized by a region of high hydrogen concentration near the surface that intensifies with increasing the surface concentration.